A professional Scottish salmon fishing guide's assessment of the current wild Atlantic salmon stocks present in the Scottish salmon rivers.

 The other reason often given by the fishery management organisations of Scotland for not adopting large scale smolt ranching initiatives is that there's no point setting up such projects as the huge losses occur at sea.
 Yes, I agree that the value in a wild salmon makes them of interest to commercial fishing enterprise (salmon DNA already discovered in commercial pelagic fishing vessels) whether these operators are specifically targeting the known oceanic migration routes (that exact migration route information was naively put into the public domain 20 years ago!) or whether Scottish juvenile smolts are accidentally getting hoovered up by commercial enterprize as by-catch of other targeted species.
 So with the milions of pounds collected annually by fishery boards and spent on less meaningful areas of river management I'm of the firm opinion that this money should be funding fishery patrol vessels to intervene with any vessels that look suspicious or are operating within known salmon migration routes between the Scottish coast lines and the salmon's feeding grounds off Greenland & the Faroes Isles.
 I'm also certain that with all of the vessel satellite tracking systems in place today this essential salmon stock oceanic protection concept could easily be funded and made effective.

 Salmon fisher expectations when they go salmon fishing is often much higher than what reality dictates.
 This is the side of the business that is important to understand as if a new or inexperienced salmon fisher turns up on a Scottish river and doesn't see or catch a salmon in the first hour or two they'll then make the incorrect assumption that there are no salmon to be caught making them quit or at least making their heads go down.
 Catching salmon on most rivers takes skill & patience and this is what makes the personal reward so satisfying when an angler is successful.
 I think sometimes that if stocks were too high much of the challenge would disappear and I remember in the 70's most Tay salmon beats I frequented would unlikely fish after lunch as many salmon were caught in the morning and there was no need to fish any longer!
-I think as passionate salmon anglers we work with what we've got and treasure the moments of brilliance when a salmon takes your fly as there's no point dwelling on the easy fixes for additional wild salmon stocks as I've watched this 'generally ineffective' approach from the management of Scotland's fisheries and all the illogical scientific smokescreening distractions for 20+ years and never once have I felt inspired by any of their actions so that's unlikely going to ever change unless big changes are made within Scottish salmon fishery management.
-Currently, Scotland's wild salmon fishing asset is however worth £100+ million to the Scottish economy each year however there's no doubt there's a billion pound potential if managed more effectively.
+I think as passionate salmon anglers we work with what we've got and treasure the moments of brilliance when a salmon takes your fly as there's no point dwelling on the easy fixes for additional wild salmon stocks as I've watched this 'generally ineffective' approach from the management of Scotland's fisheries and all the illogical scientific smokescreening distractions for 20+ years and never once have I felt inspired by any of their actions so that's unlikely going to ever change unless big changes are made within Scottish salmon fishery management (including oceanic migration route flight path security) to ensure better runs of returning adult salmon.
+Currently, Scotland's wild salmon fishing asset is worth £100+ million to the Scottish economy each year however there's no doubt there's a billion pound potential if managed more effectively.

 Catching a salmon is a fantastic experience and especially when stock levels are lower as that really seperates the 'men from the boys' as far as tactical fishing thoughts go.
 When golfers play a round of golf they don't always hit a hole in one (or a birdie) and to my mind it can often be the same with salmon fishing however there's much more excitement & satisfaction in tactfully stalking an often elusive wild survival specialist that's migrated thousands of miles back to its river of birth than firing a ball at a static hole that's marked with a flagged pin.
 I do however know a core team of professional Scottish salmon guides who seldom blank on the Scottish rivers during most water conditions.
 These guys are sub surface salmon fly swim technicians and they know more about the mainly invisible riverbed features of the salmon pools they fish than their eyes will show them of the riverbank terrain above the waterline!
 If you want a proper education on sub-surface Scottish salmon fishing effectiveness then consider booking a Scottish salmon guide to significantly enhance your chances of catching salmon in Scotland.